 A Vessel navigating against the tide must, when approaching or rounding a bend, approaching or passing under a bridge, or any part of the Thames where one way working is in effect, navigate with caution and prepare to stop to avoid risk of collision with another Vessel that is navigating with the tide.

 22 WAITING AND ANCHORING

-- (22.1) Reporting Vessels may only wait for a berth in the Thames: - (a) at a mooring allocated to the Vessel by London VTS for that purpose; or - (b) in a Designated Anchorage;

-except with the permission of London VTS.
+- (22.1) Reporting Vessels may only wait for a berth in the Thames: - (a) at a mooring allocated to the Vessel by London VTS for that purpose; or except with the permission of London VTS.